-Note: The Wisconsin NRCS.
-Nutrient Management Technical Standard 190 (December, 2015) is incorporated into a ATCP 50.04.
-The Wisconsin Conservation Flaming Technical Note W1-1 (February, 2016) shall be used to estimate the quantity of manufer generated.
-Appendix A, Worksheet 3 includes the Technical Note's estimation.1001.
+Note: The Wisconsin NRCS, Nutrient Management Technical Standard, 590 (December, 2015) is incorporated into a ATCP 50.04.
+The Wisconsin Conservation Fanning Technical Note Wi-1 (February, 2016) shall be used to estimate the gannity of manure generated.
+Appendix A. Worksheet 3 includes the Technical Note's estimation.1001.

 Note: While the application of process wastewater and other industrial wastes is regulated under ch NR 214, the nutrients from these sources when applied to fields must be accounted for in a nutrient management plan developed in accordance with this section (2) CROPLAND under s.
 NR 151.04 by following s.
 ATCP 50.04 (3).
-(3) DEMONSTRATION OF COMPLIANCE (a) An applicant demonstrates compliance with the requirements of this section by submitting:

-PERFORMANCE STANDARDS. (a) An operator shall implement. conservation practices that achieve compliance with cropland. performance standards under ss.
+PERFORMANCE STANDARDS. (a) An operator shall implement conservation practices that achieve compliance with cropland performance standards under ss.
 NR 151.02, 151.03, and 151.04, in effect on (effective date of the rule revision).